-- OCCUPANTS OF THE BASKETS OF THIS AERIAL DEVICE HAVE ABSOLUTELY NO ELECTRICAL PROTECTION FROM CONTACT BY THE HUMAN BODY WITH TWO ENERGIZED CONDUCTORS OR BETWEEN AN ENERGIZED CONDUCTOR AND A GROUNDED CONDUCTOR. - It makes no difference if this contact is accidental or deliberate or whether contact is made through metallic parts of the basket, basket support, metal tools or equipment brought into the basket.
-The insulating components of this aerial device do not offer protection in the event of such contact. - Proper conductor cover up, insulated sleeves and gloves shall be worn when working near energized lines or equipment.
+- OCCUPANTS OF THE BASKETS OF THIS AERIAL DEVICE HAVE ABSOLUTELY NO FROM ELECTRICAL PROTECTION CONTACT BY THE HUMAN BODY WITH TWO ENERGIZED CONDUCTORS OR BETWEEN AN ENERGIZED CONDUCTOR AND A GROUNDED CONDUCTOR. - It makes no difference if this contact is accidental or deliberate or whether contact is made through metallic parts of the basket, basket support, metal tools or equipment brought into the basket.
+The insulating components of this aerial device do not offer restriction in the super of such contact. protection in the event of such contact. - Proper conductor cover up, insulated sleeves and gloves shall be worn when working near energized lines or equipment.